Redawt/f4-frost-guide/coreone.md

 * For showing holstered weapons on characters, with various customization options.

 #### Installation Instructions
-* **Main Files - Classic Holstered Weapons 1.06b**
+* **Main Files - Classic Holstered Weapons**

 ## [Campsite](https://www.nexusmods.com/fallout4/mods/11734) (*O, *F)
 #### Description
-Adds portable sleeping bags and other camping items.
+* Adds portable sleeping bags and other camping items.
 Highly recommended to be used.
-**The FROST patch for this mod is included in the Frost Official Updates mod as an optional install.**
+* **The FROST patch for this mod is included in the Frost Official Updates mod as an optional install.**
-With the FROST Campsite patch, you will also have access to a QoL menu that let's you drop campsite items easily, among a few other cool features.
+* With the FROST Campsite patch, you will also have access to a QoL menu that let's you drop campsite items easily, among a few other cool features.

 #### Installation Instructions
-* **Main Files - Campsite - Simple 1.0.4**
+* **Main Files - Campsite - Simple**

 ## [Pack Attack NPC (PANPC)](https://discord.gg/RbX5eVYEKE) (*O, *D, *F)